SkUrRiEr/project-dadda/README.md

 This allows one to run events on a ZoneMinder server by dadda to check if they contain a Dalmatian.

 This could be used for any other pet or other object monitoring scenario, but was specifically written for detecting Dalmatians.
-None of the code specifically expects there to actually _be_ a Dalmatian, however all the defaults do.
+None of the code specifically expects the tracked object to actually _be_ a Dalmatian, however all the defaults are written with that expectation.

 Processes
 ---------